theupdateframework/pep-on-pypi-with-tuf/README.rst

 =====================

 TUF metadata provides information that clients can use to make update decisions.
-For example, a targets metadata file can list the available packages on PyPI and include their signatures, cryptographic hashes, and file sizes.
+For example, a targets metadata file can [LV: is it 'can' or 'will'?
+If you think it's 'can,' then it probably should be 'may'] list the available packages on PyPI and include their signatures, cryptographic hashes, and file sizes.
 Different metadata files provide different information.
-The various metadata files are signed by different roles as are indicated by the *root* role.
-The concept of roles allows TUF to delegate responsibilities to multiple roles and minimize the impact of a compromised role.
+The various metadata files are signed by different roles, which are indicated by the *root* role.
+The concept of roles allows TUF to delegate responsibilities to multiple roles and minimizes the impact of a compromised role.

 TUF requires four top-level roles.
-They are *root*, *timestamp*, *snapshot* and *targets*.
-The *root* role specifies the keys of the top-level roles (including itself).
+They are *root*, *timestamp*, *snapshot*, and *targets*.
+The *root* role specifies the keys of the top-level roles [LV: < prior phrase doesn't seem to make sense.
+I can't figure it out]
+(including itself).
 The *timestamp* role references the latest *snapshot* and can signify when a new snapshot of the repository is available.
 The *snapshot* role indicates the latest version of all the TUF metadata files (other than